What is WCT’s relationship with the Mosesian Center for the Arts?

 How do I purchase tickets for a WCT production?

 The first way to order tickets is through pre-sale.
-These tickets sell at the same price as public ticket sales (including a small online purchase fee), but are guaranteed as long as you order before public sales begin.
-Each cast member is allotted a certain number of presale tickets for each show.
-Once pre-sale has ended, public sales will be opened, and additional tickets can be purchased online or by phone through Brown Paper Tickets.
-For more information, visit our Shows page.
+These tickets sell at the same price as public ticket sales, but are guaranteed as long as you order before public sales begin.
+Each cast member is allotted a certain number of pre-sale tickets for each show.
+Once pre-sale has ended, public sales will be opened, and additional tickets can be purchased online.

 How do I make out my checks for registration?